 Facebook is another way for us to engage and communicate as a community.
-This social network provides an excellent opportunity to connect with families and share information rapidly. www.facebook.com/oakforestmontessorischool
+This social network provides an excellent opportunity to connect with families and share information.
+OFMS has a public page and a private page for limited to OFMS families.